Positive Footprints Privacy Notice

 - Business partners

-Positive Footprints has signed consent forms and data sharing agreements in place with all of its schools and school partners, which gives us permission to process your data.
+Positive Footprints has signed consent forms and data sharing agreements in place with all of its schools and school partners.

 7. How long do we keep your personal information?